bvskp-projects/YoloGraph/README.md

 ## Using the trained models to decode diagrams

 Look at **ExampleDiagramDecoding.ipynb** for how to do this.
-The code used in this notebook come from the text directory as well as the decode_diagrams.py file.
+The code used in this notebook come from the text directory as well as the ```decode_diagrams.py``` file.
+To download the pretrained model files go to the google drive or click here: [node detection model](https://drive.google.com/file/d/1ufcdRJSt2qbtIDRsJA9z57-7nLS99a9O/view?usp=drive_link), [text recognition model](https://drive.google.com/file/d/1I9GpfRgAOmtQCqcgYDYLzQWD-EMl9Q1N/view?usp=drive_link).

 ## References